-- The seriousness of the case, especially with respect to how it would affect other residents. - The extent of participation or culpability of individual family members, including whether the culpable family member is a minor or a person with disabilities, or a victim of domestic violence, dating violence, or stalking. - The length of time since the violation occurred, the tenant's recent history and the likelihood of favorable conduct in the future. - Evidence of the tenant's participation in or willingness to participate in social service or other appropriate counseling service programs.
+- The seriousness of the case, especially with respect to how it would affect other residents. - The effects that denial of admission may have on other members of the family who were not involved in the action or failure. - The extent of participation or culpability of individual family members, including whether the culpable family member is a minor or a person with disabilities, or a victim of domestic violence, dating violence, or stalking. - The length of time since the violation occurred, the family's recent history and the likelihood of favorable conduct in the future. - Evidence of the applicant family's participation in or willingness to participate in social service or other appropriate counseling service programs.

-Informal Hearing Decision
+Informal Hearing